Homeless Services Utilization (HSU) Dashboards

 Figure 11: Percentage of Total Exits by Destination Type, Percentage of Permanent Housing Exits by Destination Type

-Figure 12: The Extent to which Persons who Exit Homelessness to Permanent Housing Destinations Return to Homelessness within Two Years
+Figure 12: The Extent to which Persons who Exit Homelessness to Permanent Housing Return to Homelessness within Two Years

 HMIS HELP DESK HOURS